Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: The benchmark

 \subsection{Annotation of video summary}

-To create video summaries with the annotated video-shot captions, we leverage an LLM-based approach.
-Specifically, we form a text prompt with incorporating all shot captions and ASR text included, and uses GPT-4~\cite{chatgpt} to generate a cohesive summary.
-The text prompt we use is shown in Supp.
-Sec.~\ref{supp_sec:gpt4_prompt}.
+To create video summaries with annotated video-shot captions, we leverage an LLM-based approach.
+Specifically, we form a text prompt with incorporating all shot captions and ASR text included, and uses GPT-4~\citep{chatgpt} to generate a cohesive summary.
+The text prompt we use is shown in Appendix~\ref{supp_sec:gpt4_prompt}.
 The quality is assured through further review and correction by our annotators.

 We prompt GPT-4 to produce coherent, fluent text summaries with transition expressions such as ``the video begins'', ``following this'', and ``in the final scene'' to connect video-shot descriptions.
-The generated annotations also encompass a higher-level understanding of shots, using key phrases such as ``scene shifts back to'' and ``returns to the scene'' to denote recurring scenes across different shots.
+The generated annotations also encompass a higher-level understanding of shots, using key phrases such as ``scene shifts back'' and ``returns to the scene'' to denote recurring scenes across shots.
 Notably, GPT-4 often identifies and links the same subjects across scenes without relying on explicit re-identification models.
-It draws on descriptive and attributive text from our shot captions like ``a newsroom'' or ``a man wearing a black suit'' to infer scene or subject identity.
-To ensure quality, annotators carefully review and correct any inconsistencies in scene or subject references within these summaries.
+It draws on descriptive and attributive text from shot captions like ``a newsroom'' or ``a man wearing a black suit'' to infer scene or subject identity.
+To ensure quality, annotators carefully review and correct any inconsistencies in scene or subject references within summaries.
+Since our shot-level captions for generating video summaries are manually checked and annotated, the initial video summaries merely have factual errors, with exceptions for some subject identity and scene mismatches.
+We require annotators to pay more attention to these errors and ensure holistic summary is accurate and comprehensive.
+Statistics show that over 40\% summaries are manually corrected.

+Despite the rigorous verification process, the reliance on automated generation introduces certain inaccuracies and biases.
+Common pitfalls in the generated summaries include the omission of minor yet contextually important details and a bias towards emphasizing more prominent actions or objects, potentially overlooking less conspicuous elements.
+This is partly due to our dataset predominantly featuring human-centric activities, as a result of our video filtering process that selects videos rich in visually related audio information and sourcing from HDVILA~\cite{xue2022hdvila}, which primarily curates content related to human activities.
+Consequently, our annotations tend to highlight salient events and large-scale objects essential to the video’s storyline, mentioning smaller objects only when they directly contribute to the narrative.